Industrial Revenue Bonds

 Lea County’s new Opportunity Zone comes with many opportunities for investors, both local and non-local, current business-owners, and anyone else with capital gains.
 Located in South Hobbs, this census tract runs along Marland Blvd, Hwy 62/180, providing an ideal location for investors interested in locating or expanding into Hobbs.

 Eligible Opportunity Zone projects include housing, retail, industrial projects, expansions, and new businesses.
 Currently, the only exclusions to projects in Opportunity Zones are so-called “sin” businesses which include golf courses, country clubs, massage parlors, hot tub facilities, tanning facilities, racetracks or other facilities used for gambling or selling alcoholic beverages.

 In order to use capital gains in the new Hobbs Opportunity Zone, funds must be invested in a certified Opportunity Fund.
-Opportunity Funds are run by corporations or partnerships and certified by the US Treasury Department.
 Currently, there are several corporations in New Mexico looking into starting Opportunity Funds.

 If you’re interested in learning how you can invest in Opportunity Zones and take advantage of the capital gains tax incentives available to investors, contact us!

 New Mexico State Incentives

 JTIP reimburses qualified companies for a significant portion of training costs associated with newly created jobs.
 Companies must be manufacturers or a non-retail service company that exports at least 60 percent of revenues and/or customer base of services out of state.
 Reimbursable Training Expenses include: